ghowland/sireus/docs/godoc.md

 ## type [ActionCommand](<https://github.com/ghowland/sireus/blob/main/code/appdata/bot_group_data.go#L59-L66>)

 When an Action is selected for execution by it's Final Score, the ActionCommand is executed.
-A command or web request
+A command or web request.

 ```go
 type ActionCommand struct {